ANCIENT EGYPT Eva Ratz

 Fri 13.00 – 15.00 (Room 29)

-Life Drawing and Portraiture Come and join us.
-We use charcoal, pastels and pencils.
+Life Drawing and Portraiture.
+Please bring A4 or A3 paper, pencils, charcoal sticks, and pastels available from Cass Art in Hampstead Village.
 A warm welcome awaits you.
-“I love learning to do portraits properly” – Mrs Y. “Enjoy life drawing with a real live model” – Mr N.
+“I’m learning to do portraits properly” – Mrs Y. “Enjoy life drawing with a real live model” – Mr N. Come and join us.